Authentic Norwegian rømmegrøt

 Serving Rømmegrøt

 First of all, this is traditionally not a dessert, it is a robust lunch, or dinner.
-We like to serve with just some sugar on top, with cured ham and cured sausages on the side, and with a glass home made raspberry and red currant juice, or black currant juice.
+We like to serve with just some sugar on top, with cured ham and cured sausages and Fenalår to snack on the side, and with a glass home made raspberry and red currant juice, or black currant juice.
 Maybe some home made Flatbrød too.

 Others do sugar and cinnamon on top, or dried fruits, like raisins, prunes or apricots.